soufaam/alx-low_level_programming/0x0D-preprocessor/README.md

-this is 0x05.
-C more  0x0C.
-C - malloc, free  README.md
+this is C 0x0E-structures_typedef
+ README.md